robcarver17/pysystemtrade/docs/data.md

 Once we have the roll calendar we can also adjust it so it is viable given the individual contract futures prices we have from the [previous stage](#get_historical_data).
 As an arbitrary example, you might assume you can roll 10 days before the expiry but that happens to be Thanksgiving so there are no prices available.
 The logic would find the closest date when you can actually trade.

-Then the roll calendar, plus the individual futures contract prices, can be used together to build multiple prices, from which we can get a single contionous backadjusted price series.
+Then the roll calendar, plus the individual futures contract prices, can be used together to build multiple prices, from which we can get a single continuous backadjusted price series.

 <a name="roll_calendars_from_approx"></a>
 ### Generate a roll calendar from actual futures prices